NVIDIA/TensorRT-LLM/docs/source/advanced/speculative-decoding.md

 The EAGLE approach enhances the single-model Medusa method by predicting and verifying tokens using the same model.
 Similarly to ReDrafter, it predicts draft tokens using a recurrent predictor where each draft token depends on the previous one.
 However, unlike ReDrafter, it uses a single-layer transformer model to predict draft tokens from previous hidden states and decoded tokens.
 In the EAGLE-1 decoding tree needs to be known during the decoding.
 In the EAGLE-2 this tree is asssembled during the execution by searching for the most probable hypothesis along the beam.

 Similarly to ReDrafter, TensorRT-LLM implements the EAGLE model such that logits prediction, draft tokens acceptance and draft token generation are performed inside of the TensorRT engine.
-Only EAGLE-1 with greedy sampling and acceptance is supported.
+Only EAGLE-1 is supported.
 Please, visit the [EAGLE README](https://github.com/NVIDIA/TensorRT-LLM/blob/main/examples/eagle/README.md) for information about building and running the model.

 ## Lookahead Decoding